-Getting to Golden Bay: Buses stop at Għajn Tuffieħa Bus Terminus for Golden Bay.
-However as this is a popular beach in summer, expect the buses to be very packed.
+Buses stop at Għajn Tuffieħa Bus Terminus for Golden Bay.
+This is a popular beach though so expect the buses to be packed.
 There’s also ample free parking, we parked in an overflow car park about 5 minutes walk from the bay but there are closer spots if you get there early.

 There is a pedestrian route up to St Peters Pool from Marsaxlokk, but it looked like a lot of hard work in hot weather!
 We drove a winding narrow road, and parked in a “local enterprise” for 2€ but there is also parking available on the main road at the top of the cliff.

-For the Blue Grotto, head for Wied iż-Żurrieq; this is where the boats depart from, and -unusually for Malta – is reasonably well sign-posted.
+For the Blue Grotto, head for Wied iż-Żurrieq; the boats depart from here and unusually for Malta it’s reasonably well sign-posted.
 There are direct buses from Valletta and Rabat

 These neighbouring towns are a must-see during a visit to Malta.
-Mdina is a walled city – but not completely car-free as some articles would have you believe – which transports you to a more peaceful time.
-You can get walking tours which point out the highlights, or take a horse-drawn carriage tour, or just wander around the narrow streets and alleyways.
-Make sure you get a gelato from Fior di Latte, and a slice of cake from Fontanella Tea Gardens (where we returned for dinner on our final evening).
-Rabat is more of a locals town, and none more so than on a festival weekend; we were there to help celebrate the Feast of St Paul’s and it gave a noisy and vibrant atmosphere to what is apparently usually a sedate and peaceful town.
+Mdina is a walled city which transports you to a more peaceful time.
+You can take a walking tour, or maybe a horse-drawn carriage tour.
+Or you can just wander around the narrow streets and alleyways.
+Make sure you get a gelato from Fior di Latte, and a slice of cake from Fontanella Tea Gardens.
+We enjoyed Fontanello so much we returned for dinner on our final evening.
+Rabat is more of a locals town, and none more so than on a festival weekend; we were there during the Feast of St Paul’s and it gave a noisy and vibrant atmosphere to what is apparently usually a sedate and peaceful town.

-Getting to the Blue Lagoon: We opted for a boat cruise with English Rose Cruises which was 13€ per person from Mellieha Bay; this can be pre-booked via their website.
+We opted for a boat cruise with English Rose Cruises which was 13€ per person from Mellieha Bay; you can pre-book this via their website.
 There are plenty of other day cruises, and all of the main resorts have stands selling their tours.
-There are also ferries from Cirkewwa at the nothernmost tip of Malta or Marfa in Gozo to the Blue Lagoon which are frequent and cost around 10€ per person.
+There are also ferries from Cirkewwa at the nothernmost tip of Malta or Marfa in Gozo.
+These are frequent and cost around 10€ per person.

-So that’s how A Brummie Home and Abroad spends a week in Malta.
-Nightlife recommendations are few and far between: we spent a couple of evenings in St Paul’s Bay and Buggiba as they were our closest resort, but most days we were happy to have dinner somewhere and then chill for the evening back at our guesthouse.
-I hope this is useful if you’re planning a Malta visit any time soon, keep your eyes peeled for my day by day travel Diaries, coming soon!
+So that’s how A Brummie Home and Abroad spent 6 Days in Malta.
+Nightlife recommendations are few and far between I’m afraid.
+We spent a couple of evenings in St Paul’s Bay and Buggiba as they were our closest resort, but most days we were happy to have dinner somewhere and then chill for the evening back at our guesthouse.
+I hope this is useful if you’re planning a Malta visit any time soon!